apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configure the XenServer dom0 settings to allocate more memory to dom0.
-This can enable XenServer to handle larger numbers of virtual machines.
+This can enable XenServer to handle larger numbers of Instances.
 We recommend 2940 MB of RAM for XenServer dom0.
 For instructions on how
 to do this, see `https://docs.citrix.com/en-us/xencenter/7-1/hosts-control-domain-memory.html
 <https://docs.citrix.com/en-us/xencenter/7-1/hosts-control-domain-memory.html>`_.
 The article refers to